rgreenblatt/neural-render/notes.md

 2020-06-07 16:36

 Nonlocal block performs poorly.
-Increasing seq frequency performs poorly.
+Increasing seq frequency doesn't change performance much (test perf similar, train slightly worse - less overfit but very small difference).

 2020-06-07 22:23

-squeeze excitation lowers performance.
-Position channels lower performance (this is interesting, I would expect the effect to be smaller than it is and to be either helpful or no effect - probably related to overfitting on specific locations).
+squeeze excitation lowers performance by a lot.
+Position channels lowers performance substantially (this is interesting, I would expect the effect to be smaller than it is and to be either helpful or no effect - probably related to overfitting).

+I have some ideas for a squeeze excitation like block using attention which may work better.
+Basically, compute channel wise multipliers per sequence element (also using GAP values perhaps) and then weight multipliers using attention per pixel.

+I have some ides for better seq blocks.
+Let input be x. y = swish(contract_linear(swish(expand_linear(x)))) x = cross_attn(y, x)

+This is pretty similar to transformer blocks but with a few important tweaks.
+I think this will work better.